myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-11T07:28:31.593Z
+>
+> LEGEND 😢

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-11T07:22:58.153Z
+>
+> It's sad that monetization will always be a barrier to healthy service development

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-11T07:13:58.268Z
+>
+> And unfortunately the Twitter API is too restrictive for DM features.
+Third parties also could not develop well using the API.

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-05-11T06:56:39.760Z
 >
 > It's very interesting that Elon is going to enhance the DM feature of birdapp.
 I have long felt that Twitter DMs have a lot of potential, and at the same time I wondered very much why they have never actively developed DM before